Travel to Collections Awardees (2020)

 Bernadette Longo (2003), University of Minnesota, Twin Cities

-Edmund Berkley, an early computer popularizer and founder of the Association for Computing Machinery, was the focus of Longo’s research.
-She used a wide variety of computer-related collections for her biography of Berkley.
+Edmund Berkeley, an early computer popularizer and founder of the Association for Computing Machinery, was the focus of Longo’s research.
+She used a wide variety of computer-related collections for her biography of Berkeley.